getsentry/sentry-docs/src/collections/_documentation/workflow/releases/health.md

 ## How Release Health Works

-Once configured, Sentry's mobile and browser SDKs will send health data about the usage of your application.
+Once configured, Sentry's Android and Cocoa SDKs will send health data about the usage of your application.

 The primary component that Sentry uses to monitor health is a session.
 A session represents the interaction of the user with the application and starts when a user opens the application.
 When a user closes the application or has a prolonged period of inactivity, the session ends.